You need written permission from our Head of Parks and Open Spaces Team to use metal detectors in any open spaces owned or managed by us.

 - illegal on a scheduled ancient monument or in an area of archaeological importance

-Finds and treasure
+Metal detector finds and treasure

 Certain types of find must be reported to our Coroner's Office within 14 days.
 Finds declared as ‘treasure’ by the Coroner become the property of the British Museum and you will be paid a percentage of their value.